haroldadmin/NetworkResponseAdapter/README.md

 ---
 This library provides a Retrofit call adapter for wrapping your API responses in a `NetworkResponse` class using Coroutines.

+*This library uses OkHttp 4, which requires Android API version 21+ and Java 8+*

 #### Network Response
 Network response is a Kotlin sealed class with the following three states: